 - Allows you to easily remove your awning on your 4Runner on days you won’t use it and put it back when you do.

 - Provides access to portions of your roof rack that would be otherwise inaccessible with an awning installed full-time (say when you have a rooftop tent installed).

 - Provides clearance to mount your tent without having to keep it off-center, due to the low profile nature of the mount.

 This write-up goes over the assembly required, installation process, and trail review with my Eezi Awn Swift awning + GFC SuperLite rooftop tent.

 Find it Online:

-- Prinsu Quick Release Brackets: Check Price
+- Quick Release Awning Mount Bracket: Check Price

-- Awning Wall Mount: Check Price
+- Quick Release Awning Wall Mount (for easy storage): Check Price

 The quick-release mounts come in two versions; Standard and Low Profile, with the Low Profile being one inch shorter overall on the awning mounting plate.
 The mounts are two connected halves, held together via bolts in a groove and butterfly clips.
 For added security there is a location for a padlock or security/anti-theft nuts and bolts, making it more difficult to make a quick getaway with your awning.